-Many people will experience dry eyes at night.
 Dry eyes usually occur when the body produces insufficient tears to moisturize the eyes.
-This condition can cause itching and vision problems.
+This may cause itching and vision problems.

-Dry eyes often resolve on their own, but in other cases, various treatments and home remedies are available to alleviate the symptoms.
+Dry eyes often resolve on their own.
+However, some people may require various treatments or home remedies to alleviate symptoms.

 In this article, we discuss some of the causes of dry eyes at night, the common symptoms, and the treatment options.

-A film of tears covers the eyes with every blink.
-This tear film contains three layers:
+A film of tears covers the eye with every blink.
+This film is important

 - lubricates the eye

-- removes foreign materials to reduce the risk of damage or infection
+- removes foreign materials that may cause damage or infection

 - keeps the eye’s surface smooth and clear